 How long do I have to claim against the NHS?

-If you want to make a claim for medical negligence against the NHS, then you can do this up to three years after the accident or injury you wish to claim for.
+If you want to claim medical negligence against the NHS, then you can do this up to three years after the accident or injury you wish to claim for.

-If you’re under the age of 18, and nobody claimed on your behalf before you turned 18, then you are able to claim on your own behalf once you’re an adult.
+If you’re under the age of 18, and nobody claimed on your behalf before you turned 18, then you can claim on your own behalf once you’re an adult.
 You have until your 21st birthday to start making a claim.

 Clinical and Medical Negligence Claims Guide – See our online guide to medical negligence claims.

-Misdiagnosis Claims Guide – This is our online guide to making claims for misdiagnosis.
+Misdiagnosis Claims Guide – This is our online guide to making misdiagnosis claims.

 Medical Negligence Leading To Death – See our complete guide to claims concerning cases of medical negligence that resulted in the loss of a loved one.